ShortCircuit: AlphaZero-Driven Circuit Design: Training

 \subsection{Fine-Tuning}

-Fine-tuning aims to align the policy module and value module so they operate effectively together.
-We can view the policy module as a compass suggesting valid actions and the value module as an observer evaluating the quality of the position, indicating whether the current state of the graph is close or drifting away from reaching the target truth table.
-The policy module alone can propose actions, but it lacks the ability to gauge how close the current graph state is to achieving the target truth table.
-As mentioned in Section \ref{sec:value_module}, this is where the value module comes into play, predicting a ``goodness'' score for each state relative to the target.
-This score represents the expected reward at the end of the trajectory.

-Unlike the policy module, the value module cannot be properly initialized during pre-training, because the generated dataset only contains successful examples.
-Consequently, the value module would only encounter ``good'' states and might incorrectly evaluate unseen states as being equally good.
-On the other hand, skipping pre-training is not an option either, as exploring the vast search space of truth tables with random actions would likely result in encountering only ``bad'' states, preventing the model from learning what constitutes a ``good'' state.
-While artificially creating ``bad'' states could be a potential strategy, it is difficult to estimate their actual distance from the target.
-Therefore, the most effective way to train our value module is through experience, by performing searches with an initialized policy module.
+Fine-tuning aims to align the value and policy module so they operate effectively together.
+Unlike the policy module, we cannot properly initialize the value module during pre-training as the generated dataset only contains successful examples, which would mislead the value module to consider that all states are ``good''.
+Skipping pre-training, though, would lead to a random exploration of the vast search space of truth tables, which would likely result in encountering only ``bad'' states, preventing the model from learning what a ``good'' state is.
+Therefore, the most viable option to train our value module is through experience, by performing searches with a pre-trained policy module.
 We utilize AlphaZero as the orchestration framework to refine the policy and value modules.